atomikaya/fiction/assets/stories/the-usual-stars/03/src/draft.md

 ---
 ## 8

 > (Still, I wonder why that felinopod needed my services so much...
-Or how she knew I am a class 3 immortal.)
+Or how she knew that I'm a class 3 immortal.)

 Leejai goes over the mail Octavia sent.
 They're worried.